Lidcer/DiscordDynamicMusicBotAddon/README.md

     // multipleParser: boolean, // should bot look for multiple url in one message eg (player yt_url yt_url) (default: true)
     // playlistParse: boolean, // should bot parse playlists at all? (default: true)
     // votePercentage: number, // how many votes in percentage are required to perform vote action in percentage (default: 60)
-    // coolDown: number, // how repeatedly can a user send bot command.
+    // coolDown: number, // how repeatedly can user send bot command.
 It's recommended to be higher tan 5 seconds in seconds (default: 5)
     // deleteUserMessage: boolean, // should delete user command messages (default: true)
     // hardDeleteUserMessage: boolean, // should delete every user message when the player is active (default:false)
     // reactionButtons: boolean, // should add reaction button to easily control the player with out entering commands (default: true)